The Vermont Statutes Online

 § 117-305.
 Petition for enactment of ordinance; special meeting

-(c) The provisions of this section shall not apply to any appointments of officers, members of commissions, or boards made by the selectmen or to the appointment or designation of selectmen, or to rules governing the procedure of the selectmen.
+(c) The provisions of this section shall not apply to any appointments of officers, members of commissions, or boards made by the Selectboard or to the appointment or designation of Selectboard, or to rules governing the procedures of the Selectboard.

 - Subchapter 004: PLANNING